userdkko/html5up-identity/readme.md

-Identity by HTML5 UP
+# Jekyll*ized* version of Identity by HTML5 UP

-html5up.net | @n33co
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+*Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)*

-Just a fun little profile/card-style template I whipped up during a break between major projects.
-Minimal, responsive, and powered by Skel + Sass.
-Enjoy :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-n33.co @n33co dribbble.com/n33
+This is a fork of the original [Identity](https://html5up.net/uploads/demos/identity/#) design by [HTML5 UP](https://html5up.net).
+I've re-factored the code to use [Jekyll](https://jekyllrb.com) so that it can be hosted with Github Pages.
+This also allows for auto-compilation of the [Sass](http://sass-lang.cpm) to CSS.
+The design is also responsive, powered by [Skel](http://skel.io).

+You can see a demo [here](http://mrhornsby.github.io/identity).

 Credits:

-	Demo Images:
-		Unsplash (unsplash.com)
+	Design:
+		AJ (n33.co @n33co dribbble.com/n33)

 	Icons:
 		Font Awesome (fortawesome.github.com/Font-Awesome)